gear/motifwalk/README.md

 1. Tensorflow

 ## Installation

-Some fancy package installation.
+.
 Look into this later.

 ## Citing